astronomer/astronomer-cosmos/docs/dbt/connections.rst

         parameter.
 If no value is provided, Cosmos will assume a default catalog value of ``hive_metastore`` based on Databricks documentation `here <https://docs.databricks.com/data-governance/unity-catalog/hive-metastore.html#default-catalog>`_.
         Due to this, there is no field for a databricks default database so it needs to be passed when the Cosmos class is instantiated via the ``dbt_args`` parameter.
-If desired, the catalog can also be overriden here:
+If desired, the catalog can also be overridden here:

         .. code-block:: python

             jaffle_shop = DbtTaskGroup(
                 conn_id="databricks_default",
                 dbt_args={
-                    "db_name": "my_databricks_catalog", #optional, overrides the value in the Airflow Connection "schema": "my_databricks_db", #not optional, because default database can't be specified in the Airflow Connection
+                    "db_name": "my_databricks_catalog",  # optional, overrides the value in the Airflow Connection "schema": "my_databricks_db",  # not optional, because default database can't be specified in the Airflow Connection
-                }
+                },
             )

         **Implementation**